 - Discover’s cash-back bonus points can be used instantly at checkout when you sign up on Amazon.com.

 If you’re in the market for a new credit card, consider one that gives you free money just for shopping.
 Sign-up bonuses are a popular way for credit card companies to lure consumers to their cards — and they can be helpful for shoppers around the holidays.
 Here are a few cards that offer cash back when you sign up:

-- Bank of America® Cash Rewards credit card requires new users to spend only $1,000 within three months to qualify for their $200 cash-back reward.
+- Bank of America® Cash Rewards credit card requires new users to spend only $1,000 within 90 days to qualify for their $200 cash-back reward.

 - Chase Freedom Unlimited® will give new cardholders $150 when they spend $500 within the first three months of opening the card.

 If you want to make a big purchase but don’t want to pay for it all at once, a 0% intro APR card is a smart option:

 - The Citi ThankYou Preferred Card offers new cardholders a 0 percent intro APR on purchases and balance transfers for 15 months.
 After that, you’ll pay a variable 15.49 to 25.49 percent based on creditworthiness.
 Plus, you’ll earn 2 ThankYou points for every $1 spent on dining and entertainment and 1 ThankYou point on all other purchases.